For more than six weeks during May and

 lads from Bare Village who lost

 their lives during WW1.
-As if this

-wasn't disturbing enough, the list included three sets of brothers.
+the list included three sets of brothers.

 Thanks to Linda Mitchell